 At last, Understanding Owls… the Training Course.
-The National Birds of Prey Centre has been training people for many, many years.
+The Glasgow Birds of Prey Centre has been training people for many, many years.

 Some have used their new found skills and knowledge as part of their job in the RSPCA, RSPB, Animal Quarantine Stations, Airport CITES Teams, Veterinary Care and Zoos.
 Others have gone on to become extremely dedicated Falconers, and some have just done the Courses for the experience.